paritytech/polkadot_network_directory/README.md

 ```

 ## Usage

 You can refresh the book using:

      just render

+You can automatically watch the changes by using:

+     just watch

-If you want to serve a page showing the result, in another termminal, you may run:
+If you want to serve a page showing the result, in another terminal, you may run:

      just serve

 ## Editing content